1974–75 Greek Football Cup

 The 1974–75 Greek Football Cup was the 33rd edition of the Greek Football Cup.
 The competition culminated with the Greek Cup Final, held at Karaiskakis Stadium, on 18 June 1975.
 The match was contested by Olympiacos and Panathinaikos, with Olympiacos winning by 1–0.
-Panathinaikos competed with their reserve (youth) team, as a protest for the decision of the Hellenic Football Federation the final to be held in Karaiskakis Stadium, home ground of Olympiacos.
+Panathinaikos competed with their reserve (youth) team, as a protest for the decision of the HFF for the final to be held in Karaiskakis Stadium, home ground of Olympiacos.

 Calendar

 Knockout phase

 In the knockout phase, teams play against each other over a single match.
 If the match ends up as a draw, extra time will be played.
 If a winner doesn't occur after the extra time the winner emerges by penalty shoot-out.The mechanism of the draws for each round is as follows: